gparadelo/ai-chatbot-kit/README.md

-# AI Chatbot Kit - FastAPI Backend
+# AI Chatbot Kit - FastAPI Backend + Streamlit Frontend

-A simple, scalable FastAPI backend for AI chatbot applications with basic chat functionality and health monitoring.
+A simple, scalable FastAPI backend for AI chatbot applications with basic chat functionality, health monitoring, and a Streamlit frontend for easy testing.

 ## Features